 Leek is a vegetable plant that also releases a strong scent like garlic.
 It is a root crop that can help your crop repel dangerous pests.
 Carrot root fly is a major pest of parsnip but that isn’t a problem as leeks will help keep them at bay.

-Aromatic herbs release pungent scents that deter pests like aphids.
+Aromatic herbs like rosemary release pungent scents that deter pests like aphids.
 It can mask parsnips from pests like carrot root fly thereby protecting the root which is the most important part of this vegetable.

 This vegetable leaves underground space for parsnip to spread its roots.
 It grows above the soil and will grow in the similar condition you put your parsnip.
 After harvesting parsnip, lettuce can be eaten with salads or used for other culinary purposes.